JustinRenneke/OOP-LanguageComparison/Comparison.md

 	In global scope: global spam
 	```
 	### C#
 	In C# namespaces are implemented by organizing code within C# assemblies, which act as a fundamental unit of physical code grouping for a program.
-In comparison to Python, C# namespaces require more explicitness to use them.
+In comparison to Python, C# namespaces are activated with the 'Using' keyword and require more explicitness to use them.
 For instance, the built-in C# namespace is not automatically imported into programs - it must be included with a 'Using System' command.
 In addition, you can explicitly define your own namespaces within a C# file using the 'namespace' command, and you can nest these as much as you want within a file.
 Like Python, namespace members are accessed using the '.' operator.
 	The following is a code snippet showing how C# namespaces can be nested together and how they are accessed:
 	```
 	namespace SampleNamespace